chesterelirosario/graph-challenge/README.md

 # graph-challenge
-This repository consists of a solution to a graph challenge using Clojure and PHP.
+A solution to a graph challenge using Clojure and PHP.